bkase/slides/adts-in-objective-c/slides.md

 !!!

-### Reification: Capturing the data associated with an indexPath
+### Good case: Capturing the data associated with an indexPath

 ```swift
 func tableNode(/*...*/, nodeBlockForRowAt indexPath: IndexPath)